Self-employed workers have been hit particularly hard by the coronavirus (COVID-19) outbreak.

 You need to keep the documentation relating to SEISS with your other Self Assessment records, as per existing requirements to keep records for five years.

-In other words, you will need to keep the records until at least 2027 after the 31 January 2022 submission deadline for the 2020/21 tax year.
+In other words, you will need to keep the records until at least 2027 after the 31 January 2022 submission deadline for the 2020/21 tax year, and until at least 2028 for the second grant, part of which falls into the 2021/22 tax year.

 You should keep the records relating to the amount claimed, the claim reference number, and any evidence that your business has been adversely affected by the coronavirus outbreak (cancelled orders, for example).